Cho Oyu Expedition

 - Experience the natural beauty of the place

-- View abundant flora and fauna of the place
+- View the abundant flora and fauna of the place

 Arrival in Kathmandu airport and transfer to hotel (135M/4429ft)